NET WORTH: $400 million (estimated)

 Gill is married to Scott Miller, a former wealth adviser who now sits on the Gill Foundation Board of Directors.
 Miller also attended the University of Colorado at Boulder.

 LGBTQ RIGHTS: Gill is perhaps the most important LGBTQ philanthropist of recent times.
-The Gill Foundation in 1994 is dedicated to advancing equality by supporting nonprofit organizations that serve lesbian, gay, bisexual, transgender, and allied individuals, as well as people with HIV/AIDS.
+The Gill Foundation, created in 1994, seeks to advance equality by supporting nonprofit organizations that serve lesbian, gay, bisexual, transgender, and allied individuals, as well as people with HIV/AIDS.
 It played a critical role in achieving marriage equality.
 Since the 2015 Supreme Court ruling that legalized same-sex marriage he foundation has shifted its strategy, spearheading a campaign to end discrimination against LGBTQ people in all areas of their lives—from housing to employment to public accommodations.
 The foundation lists four priority areas: "equal treatment," "family recognition," "safe schools," and a "prosperous Colorado."

 The Gill Foundation has backed most of the top LGBTQ rights organizations at the national level, as well as local and regional organizations—especially in Colorado.
-It’s giving has been around $15 million annually in recent years.
-But that number doesn’t convey the central role that the foundation has played as convener and strategist within the LBGTQ movement.
+Its giving has been around $15 million annually in recent years.
+But that number does not convey the central role that the foundation has played as convener and strategist within the LBGTQ movement.

 In 1996, Gill started OutGiving, an organization that brings other major LGBTQ philanthropists together to help coach them how to deploy their giving most effectively.
 OutGiving hosts private, invite-only conferences geared toward those whose annual giving exceeds $25,000.